 Illinois to Montana Moving Guide

-Updated June 3, 2025
+Updated August 20, 2025

 Planning a 1,379 mile interstate move from Illinois to Montana?
 This moving guide will help you compare living in Illinois vs Montana across 7 important categories.
-Compare the pros & cons (like high taxes vs lower taxes), food & health (like Chicago-style deep dish pizza vs Huckleberry pie), real estate & housing (prairie, chicago school vs rustic, mountain style), weather & wardrobe, cost of living & taxes (it's more expensive in Montana), politics & religion, and education.
+Compare the pros & cons (like high property taxes vs lower property taxes), food & health (like Chicago-style deep dish pizza vs Huckleberry pie), real estate & housing (prairie, chicago school vs rustic, mountain style), weather & wardrobe, cost of living & taxes (it's more expensive in Montana), politics & religion, and education.

 Key Takeaways: